 *Pseudonym used for privacy and safety of staff.

 Matt and Laura Parker founded The Exodus Road together in 2012, and Matt served as CEO for nearly 10 years.
 He has a communications degree and spent a decade working in a local faith community before he began undercover work in SE Asia with police.
 Matt has lived overseas several times and traveled extensively doing humanitarian work over the last 15 years.
-As Co-Founder, today he serves the organization as a strategist and consultant.
+As Co-Founder, today he serves the organization as Chief Investigative Officer.
 Matt is married to his high school sweetheart, Laura.
 They have three kids and love being outdoors in the mountains of Colorado.

 Sarah Ray is a longtime advocate for survivors of human trafficking and at-risk populations.
 When she encountered human trafficking for the first time in a red-light district in Thailand, she was grieved, outraged, and moved toward action.
 Since then, her life has been dedicated to seeing people set free.

 As an ally and advocate for the work of The Exodus Road since its inception, Sarah has been a valuable voice on the Board of Directors since 2019.
 Her insight has also been key in establishing Freedom Home in Thailand.
 Sarah’s diverse range of nonprofit experience includes founding and spending 11 years leading the Colorado Springs-based fair trade boutique Yobel, consulting work through Neema Development since 2018, and terms serving on the boards of other nonprofits such as Unbridled ACTS, the Human Trafficking Task Force of S. Colorado, and Shining Light International.
-In her current work with Neema Development, Sarah is focused on training NGOs to incorporate entrepreneurship training in order to alleviate poverty and prevent human trafficking.
+In her current work with The Exodus Road, Sarah leads the organization's education and aftercare related programming worldwide.

 Sarah lives in Woodland Park, Colorado with her husband and son.
 In her spare time, she loves exploring the Colorado mountains with her family, experimenting in the kitchen, and losing herself in fantasy novels.